Tuning an electric guitar is the cornerstone of creating music that resonates.

 The Natural Approach

-Tuning by ear involves adjusting the strings’ pitch by comparing them to a reference note.
-This method requires a good ear for music but is invaluable for situations where you might not have a tuner handy.
+Tuning by ear involves matching the pitch of your strings to a reference note.
+This approach requires focus and a good ear for pitch but offers an invaluable connection to your instrument.

-• Play the reference note (usually the A string or a tuning fork).
+- Play a reference note, such as the open A string or a tuning fork.

-• Adjust the tuning peg until the played string matches the pitch of the reference note.
+- Adjust the tuning peg until the pitch of the string matches the reference note.

 Using Harmonics